 Leather Baba offers some standard guidelines for finding your perfect fit with their online leather garments.

-Shoulder measurements for a leather Jacket: Typically, this should be from the joint where your shoulder meets your arm to the corresponding joint.Some customizations will tell you to measure from the shoulder blade to the neck, but Leather Baba prefers a full shoulder measurement.
-Even though jackets which do not have defined shoulder seams can be fitted without this measurement, it is still important.
-It is also not a defining measurement for a vest, but it does help to make the fit as perfect as possible.
+Shoulder WidthFor a leather Jacket typically, this should be from the joint where your shoulder meets your arm to the corresponding joint.Some customizations will tell you to measure from the shoulder blade to the neck, but Leather Baba prefers a full shoulder measurement.To measure the shoulder width Measure from one shoulder edge to the other from the back.These points are where the shoulder meets the arm.

 This is also the most common measurement to inaccurately determine therefore have it done locally and save yourself any disappointment.
 A good local tailor can easily do this adjustment.

-Waist measurement Again you will want to measure at the widest point, which is normally right across the belly button.
+Waist SizeAgain you will want to measure at the widest point, which is normally right across the belly button.

 Both of these measurements are vital to a good fit, The chest measurement will allow for a comfortable movement with the arms as well as a good closure with the zip, snaps or buttons on the leather jacket or vest.
-Since many designs are “fitted” and will hug your figure it safe to say that accurate measurements will make sure that the tummy won’t be sticking out.
-If you like to where heavy sweaters or lots of layers underneath your leather clothing, then you should measure yourself fully dressed so that the seamstress can take this extra space into consideration when cutting your new leather garment.
+Since many designs are “fitted” and will hug your figure it safe to say that accurate measurement will make sure that the tummy won’t be sticking out.
+If you like to wear heavy sweaters or lots of layers underneath your leather clothing, then you should measure yourself fully dressed so that the seamstress can take this extra space into consideration when cutting your new leather garment.

-Length On a jacket this refers to the total length of the body of the jacket.
+Jacket & Vest LengthOn a jacket this refers to the total length of the body of the jacket.
 Start from the base of the neck to where you want the jacket to hang down your back.
 However, generally speaking, unless you are having a customised fit jacket instead of one our standard sizes, the jacket length will be made in proportion to the cut and fit of the jacket.

-Thigh: It helps to have a measurement of the thickest part of your thigh, just to be sure that proportions are suited to you.
+Thigh(optional): It helps to have a measurement of the thickest part of your thigh, just to be sure that proportions are suited to you.

-The length of the skirt should include the waistband.
+The length of the skirt\kilt should include the waistband.
 If you are unsure, the hem can be left unfinished and you can have it finished locally.
 Sometimes you may not be sure which pair of shoes or boots you want to wear the skirt with and it needs a try on first.